I Believe (Marcella Detroit song): Critical reception

-Aaron Badgley from AllMusic felt that songs like "I Believe" are "powerful songs, with great melodic hooks that stick after just one listening."
-Larry Flick from Billboard wrote, "Shakespear's Sister siren steps solo with an airy pop ballad that shows recently undisplayed vocal depth and power.
+Aaron Badgley from AllMusic felt songs like "I Believe" are "powerful songs, with great melodic hooks that stick after just one listening."
+Larry Flick from Billboard magazine wrote, "Shakespear's Sister siren steps solo with an airy pop ballad that shows recently undisplayed vocal depth and power.
 Detroit can move mountains with a restrained whisper, and shatter glass with a rapturous bellow—both of which we get here.
 Fleshed-out, lush synths and plucky sitar riffs will remind some of Annie Lennox's Diva musings in the most positive way, while others will tap into the unique style that Detroit has developed.
 A multiformat smash is in the offing."
 In his review of Jewel, Johnny Huston from Entertainment Weekly said, "Marcella Detroit has a gift for perverse lyrics and a voice like Mariah Carey with a head cold, and she pouts and poses impressively in the role of tragic diva."
 Chuck Campbell from Knoxville News Sentinel felt the singer "grandstands in rather typical fashion on the love song".
 In his weekly UK chart commentary, James Masterton complimented it as a "gorgeous ballad".

 A reviewer from Music & Media commented, "'Hello, turn your radio on' because this solo debut of the American half out of Shakespears Sister is the perfect pop single.
 The intro is superb for talkative jocks, and so is the outro—if they can still find the words after the most stunning chorus in a long time."
-An editor, Robbert Tilli, wrote, "With "I Believe" Detroit delivered the "perfect pop single" with the right eyecatching artwork, showing her with a Philip Tracey-designed glove-shaped hat, as if the muse herself is putting her supportive hand on her head."
-Alan Jones from Music Week gave it four out of five and named it Pick of the Week, stating that Detroit makes her solo debut with "a stylish, self-penned swayer.
+Music & Media editor Robbert Tilli wrote, "With 'I Believe' Detroit delivered the "perfect pop single" with the right eyecatching artwork, showing her with a Philip Tracey-designed glove-shaped hat, as if the muse herself is putting her supportive hand on her head."
+Alan Jones from Music Week gave it a score of four out of five and named it Pick of the Week, stating that Detroit makes her solo debut with "a stylish, self-penned swayer.
 After a low-key start, it builds admirably, and has an insidious chorus.
 Radio is already on board, and retail success is just a matter of time.
 Fab."
 Tom Doyle from Smash Hits gave the song three out of five, saying, "This is a properly played, properly sung, moody in the verses, rock belter in the choruses type of tune and it's all pleasant enough.
-Even if it does somehow remind you of that goldie oldie "China In Your Hand" by rock titans of yesteryear, T'Pau."
+Even if it does somehow remind you of that goldie oldie 'China in Your Hand' by rock titans of yesteryear, T'Pau."